Church of Annunciation ~ St. Joseph Church

 Twelve-Century AD Evidence

 During the Crusader period, in around 1125 AD, a Crusader Church was built over the site of the Byzantine church.
 Some remains of this church can be seen inside the new one.
-It was destroyed by the Arabs (1263 AD) after the defeat of the Crusaders.
+It was destroyed by the Arabs (1263 AD) after the Crusaders' defeat.

 Sixteenth-Century Evidence